newsdata/shuwen-opus-sdk/README.md

 ## License

-shw-ios-opus-a is available under the MIT license.
+SHWOpusSDK is available under the MIT license.
 See the LICENSE file for more info.